Analysis | Trump accelerates his effort to wring power from the Republican Party

 This is totally normal behavior, mind you.
 Political parties have long used their most prominent members to raise money without issue.
 That’s because usually those people are also invested in building the political and institutional power of the party.
 But Trump isn’t, not really.

 So, on Saturday, Trump’s legal team sent cease-and-desist letters to party fundraising committees demanding that they stop using his name and likeness in their appeals.
-His ostensible concern was that the party might use the money to support members of the House such as Liz Cheney (Wyo.) who’d voted to impeach him in January, or senators such as Mitt Romney (Utah) who’d later supported his conviction.
+His ostensible concern was that the party might use the money to support members of the House such as Liz Cheney (Wyo.) who voted to impeach him in January or senators such as Mitt Romney (Utah) who’d later supported his conviction.
 That they were Republicans didn’t matter.
 They were anti-Trump.

 The party did its best to smooth things over.
 In a letter responding to the request, the Republican National Committee reportedly pointed to a conversation between Trump and Chairwoman Ronna McDaniel in which he offered his support for how his name was being used.
 (McDaniel, of course, used her maiden name — Romney — for professional purposes until it became somewhat less helpful a few years ago.)
 The committee also moved a planned speech by Trump from a hotel in Palm Beach, Fla., to Mar-a-Lago.